kumarman/The21QRSeries/JavaScript/Chapter4.md

 do {
 	console.log('iAmDecider is true');
 	repeat++; //I'll be increamented by 1
-	//I do not want to keep printing after 5 times if (repeat >= 5) iAmDecider = false;
+	//I do not want to print after 5 times if (repeat >= 5) iAmDecider = false;
 } while (iAmDecider);
 ```